baumfalk/TrafficMAS/README.md

 ###Running The Code###
 If you are using Eclipse, you can easily run the code.

 1. Press the Run button.
-You'll get the message `At least three arguments needed`
+You'll get the message `At least four arguments needed`
 2. Now click the small triangle next to the Run button.
 3. In the arguments tab, add the parameters.
 The first parameter is the main directory, the second is the main TrafficMAS, the third one is the location for sumo(-gui) and the fourth parameter is the seed.
-For example `./sim/ hello.mas.xml sumo 1337` states that the main directory is `./sim`, that the TrafficMAS config file is `hello.mas.xml`, the path for sumo is `sumo` (because it was added to the path variable.
-If not, we would have written something like `/usr/bin/sumo` or `C:\sumo\sumo.exe`) and that the seed the program will use is `1337`.
+For example `./sim/ hello.mas.xml sumo hello.sumocfg 1337` states that the main directory is `./sim`, that the TrafficMAS config file is `hello.mas.xml`, the path for sumo is `sumo` (because it was added to the path variable.
+If not, we would have written something like `/usr/bin/sumo` or `C:\sumo\sumo.exe`), that the sumo config file is `hello.sumocfg` and that the seed the program will use is `1337`.
 If you want to also see a graphical interface for sumo, replace `sumo` with `sumo-gui`.
 4. If you now press the Run button again, you should see output in the console screen (and a sumo gui if you used that as a parameter).

 ###Changing the program behavior###